 If you’ve misplaced your debit card, it will typically cost you up to $7.50 to replace — and if you need it replaced ASAP, then it could cost you up to a hefty $25 expedited delivery fee for a new shiny piece of plastic.

 To lessen the blow, you don’t have to request expedited delivery on your new card — you can simply use cash you have on hand or a credit card for payments until the new debit card arrives.

 Paper statement fee

-Banks charge customers $2 a month for paper statements.
+Some banks charge customers $5 for paper statements.
 To avoid this fee, search for a bank that waives this fee or look into an account that enables you to bank entirely electronically.

 Returned mail fee